Kozea/Radicale/DOCUMENTATION.md

 : Use a LDAP or AD server to authenticate users.

 `dovecot`
-: Use a local Dovecot server to authenticate users.
+: Use a Dovecot server to authenticate users.

 `imap`
 : Use a IMAP server to authenticate users.